10 Fun Things To Do In Frisco To Be The Coolest Parent

 - Tips: Take the Cowboys HQ tour for access to the practice field; reservations recommended for dinner

-Outdoor activity and relaxation in the local vicinity is one of the mainstays of Frisco Commons Park.
+Outdoor activity and relaxation in the local vicinity are two of the mainstays of Frisco Commons Park.
 This extensive park provides numerous other amenities, such as walking paths, picnic spots, a fishing pond, and a massive playground for kids.
 During the summer, families with children enjoy the park's splash pad, which provides a great way to keep cool.

 Important Information: